itsleesimpson/itsleesimpson.github.io/index.md

 layout: page
 ---

-My name is Lee Simpson I am a product strategist and designer at [ustwo](http://www.ustwo.com), New York.
+_Hello._ My name is Lee Simpson.

+I'm a lead product designer and strategist at [ustwo](http://www.ustwo.com), New York.

-I've spent the last 13 years of my life building awesome products, with smart people.
-I've had the pleasure of working with the likes of Comcast, American Express, The Guardian and Google on projects that cover finance, educational VR, broadcasting and publishing.
-I am a startup advisor, lecturer and conference speaker — oh, and sometimes I write.
+For the past 13 years I’ve worked with teams to bring awesome digital products and services to market.
+Some of the projects I've worked on include finance, educational VR, video content and publishing for companies like Comcast, American Express, The Guardian and BBC.
+I'm also an early stage startup advisor on [Ignite100](http://ignite100.com).

+I specialize in user centered design, rapid concept validation and product thinking.

 ***